‘Despite years of trying, I’m not able to speak fluently in English.’

 We associate our vocabularies with passive vocabulary (ability to understand in reading and listening), and therefore most of us mistakenly believe that we’ve large vocabularies.

-The most efficient way, in my opinion, is to leverage your large existing repository of passive vocabulary and shift some of it to active vocabulary.
-(That’s what I’ve done with 4,900+ words.)
+An efficient way to improve vocabulary is to leverage your large existing repository of passive vocabulary and shift some of it to active vocabulary.
+(That’s what I’ve done with 7,500+ words.)
 And the best way to achieve this is to note down words as and when you come across them, note their meaning(s), and, equally important, their multiple usages in the form of examples.
 You can easily look meaning(s) and usages of any word on online dictionaries such as dictionary.com and Oxford Learner’s Dictionary.
 Mere noting down, however, is not sufficient.
 You also need to review them at spaced intervals and use them.

 If you’re like most non-native speakers, you do.